-19. Can I adjust my keel wedges to improve the fit of the keel in the keel trunk?
+21. Can I adjust my keel wedges to improve the fit of the keel in the keel trunk?

 The Class Rules DO NOT permit changing the builder-supplied and builder-located positioning of the wedges.
-CR C.8.1(d) states that "modification of the keel wedges is prohibited."
-You cannot change the orientation of the wedges on the keel.
-However, the only exception is that the wedges may be shimmed by placing a thin layer of material between the wedge and the surface of the keel to create a tighter fit of the keel in the keel trunk.
-In addition, the opposite is permitted: the outside surface of the keel wedges can be sanded to allow the keel to seat properly in the trunk.
-Either of these modifications must be made or approved by the Licensed Manufacturer, or approved by a Class Measurer, and documented in the boat's Manufacturers Declaration.
+Class Rule C.8.1(d) clearly states that "modification of the keel wedges is prohibited."
+You cannot change the positioning or orientation of the wedges on the keel.
+However, Class Rule E.2.2(c) allows owners to request approval from the Technical Committee to either shim or sand the longitudinal outside surfaces (parallel to the centerplane) of the wedges to allow the keel to seat properly in the trunk.
+Contact the Class Office or Technical Committee if you have questions about this.